Newspaper Page Text

 officers elected were: Deacon

-!Pearson, Cleveland Turner, Joe
+Pearson.
+Cleveland Turner, Joe

-[Faulkner.
+Faulkner.
 Sunday School 9:30 to

-11 a. m.
+11 a in.
 O. L. Pearson, Supt.

-Mr. Joe Baker, president; Moth
+Mr Joe Baker, president: Moth

-ors’ Poard., Mrs. Maxwell and Sis
+< i ' Board.
+Mrs. Maxwell and Sis

-ter Mollie Clay, chairman; Juimo
+ter Mulhe Clay, chairman; Jumm

-Mothers' Board, Mrs. C. M. Pear-
+Mothers’ Board.
+Mrs. C. M. Pear-

 son, chairman; Clubs: Willing